dvVenuto/dvvenuto.github.io/index.md

 <img class="profile-picture" src="pic.jpg">

 Hi!
-I am a junior year student of B.E.
-Computer Science at Birla Institute of Technology and Science, Pilani.
+I am David, a student at McGill University graduating in May 2018.
+I am starting my PhD in Computer Science in September 2018 and will be choosing a school very soon.
+I have been involved in machine learning and bioinformatics research at McGill studying convex optimization problems for kernel machines and convolutional neural networks.

 This is a jekyll based resume template.
 You can find the full source code on [GitHub](https://github.com/bk2dcradle/researcher)